 - Note that the effect of a transaction on the state is deterministic.
-In other words if all nodes receive the same set of transactions in the same order (Definition 7.8), then the state across nodes is consistent. - The outputs of a transaction may assign less than the sum of inputs, in which case the difference is called the transaction fee.
-The fee is used to incentivize other participants in the system (see Definition 16.19) - Notice that so far we only described a local acceptance policy.
-Nothing prevents nodes to locally accept different transactions that spend the same output. - Transactions are in one of two states: unconfirmed or confirmed.
+In other words if all nodes receive the same set of transactions in the same order (Definition 15.8), then the state across nodes is consistent. - The outputs of a transaction may assign less than the sum of inputs, in which case the difference is called the transaction fee.
+The fee is used to incentivize other participants in the system (see Definition 23.18) - Notice that so far we only described a local acceptance policy.
+Nothing prevents two nodes to locally accept different transactions that spend the same output. - Transactions are in one of two states: unconfirmed or confirmed.
 Incoming transactions from the broadcast are unconfirmed and added to a pool of transactions called the memory pool.

-Definition 16.14 (Doublespend).
+Definition 23.13 (Doublespend).
 A doublespend is a situation in which multiple transactions attempt to spend the same output.
 Only one transaction can be valid since outputs can only be spent once.
-When nodes accept different transactions in a doublespend, the shared state becomes inconsistent.
+When nodes accept different transactions in a doublespend, the shared state across nodes becomes inconsistent.

-- Doublespends may occur naturally, e.g., if outputs are co-owned by multiple users.
-However, often doublespends are intentional we call these doublespend-attacks: In a transaction, an attacker pretends to transfer an output to a victim, only to doublespend the same output in another transaction back to itself. - Doublespends can result in an inconsistent state since the validity of transactions depends on the order in which they arrive.
-If two conflicting transactions are seen by a node, the node considers the first to be valid, see Algorithm 16.13.
+- Doublespends may occur naturally, e.g., if outputs are co-owned by multiple users who all know the corresponding private key.
+However, doublespends can be malicious as well we call these doublespend-attacks: An attacker creates two transactions both using the same input.
+One transaction would transfer the money to a victim, he other transaction would transfer the money back to the attacker. - Doublespends can result in an inconsistent state since the validity of transactions depends on the order in which they arrive.
+If two conflicting transactions are seen by a node, the node considers the first to be valid, see Algorithm 23.12.
 The second transaction is invalid since it tries to spend an output that is already spent.
-The order in which transactions are seen, may not be the same for all nodes, hence the inconsistent state.
+The order in which transactions are seen, may not be the same for all nodes, hence the inconsistent state. - If doublespends are not resolved, the shared state diverges.
+Therefore a conflict resolution mechanism is needed to decide which of the conflicting transactions is to be confirmed (accepted by everybody), to achieve eventual consistency.